ath0rus/Python-Tutorial/README.md

 # Python-Tutorial
-This Repo will focus on helping you learn python.
+This Repo will aim to help you learn python.
+Below is a list of changes to the file